 1. Productivity and efficiency

-The news often cites AI as being a catalyst to large-scale redundancies for low-skilled workers.
+The news often cites AI as being a catalyst for large-scale redundancies for low-skilled workers.
 However, although there could be some short-term job losses, the objective of AI is to augment the roles of people rather than cutting them out completely.
 For example, chatbots are not being developed to replace traditional human customer service.
 They handle basic queries to allow skilled humans to deal with the more complex or sensitive issues and not waste their time with mundane work.

 2. Smarter decision making